rayiner/portfolio/README.md

 ## Proposed KDE/Qt implementation of NET_WM_SYNC_REQUEST (kwin_netwm_sync.diff)

 I restarted the discussion of implementing a protocol to achieve synchronized window resizing between X11 window managers and client applications by prototyping a KDE/Qt implementation of a protocol proposed a couple of years as METACITY_UPDATE_COUNTER.
 The discussion lead to the standardization of the NET_WM_SYNC_REQUEST specification, which has been implemented in both KDE/Qt and GTK+.
 The prototype involved:
-- Modifications to Qt to signal when it finishes drawing a frame.
+- Modifications to Qt to signal when it finishes drawing a frame
-- Modifications to Kwin to avoid resizing and redrawing a window frame until Qt can completely redraw the window contents.
+- Modifications to Kwin to avoid resizing and redrawing a window frame until Qt can completely redraw the window contents
-- The protocol uses the X11 SYNC extension to block the window manager until the client application indicates it is finished drawing a frame.
+- The protocol uses the X11 SYNC extension to block the window manager until the client application indicates it is finished drawing a frame

 ## Lisp Interpreter (lisp_interpreter)